starton-io/docs/docs/Smart-contract/understanding-smart-contracts.md

 ## ERC721 - Deploy and sell your one-to-many NFTs

-The ERC721 is a smart contract standard which is specialised in single-copy Non Fungible Tokens (NFT) and out-of-the-box compatible with Opensea.
+The **ERC721** is a smart contract standard which is specialised in **single-copy Non Fungible Tokens** (NFT) and out-of-the-box **compatible with Opensea**.
-In an ERC721, every NFT is unique which means you have to reference the content for each NFT.
+In an **ERC721**, every NFT is unique which means you have to reference the content for each NFT.

 :::info

-The ERC721 can still be used to upload several copies of the same content but is less optimised for this use case than the ERC1155.
+The **ERC721** can still be used to upload several copies of the same content but is less optimised for this use case than the ERC1155.

 :::